High availability: System design

-Adding more components to an overall system design can undermine efforts to achieve high availability because complex systems inherently have more potential failure points and are more difficult to implement correctly.
-While some analysts would put forth the theory that the most highly available systems adhere to a simple architecture (a single, high quality, multi-purpose physical system with comprehensive internal hardware redundancy), this architecture suffers from the requirement that the entire system must be brought down for patching and operating system upgrades.
+On one hand, adding more components to an overall system design can undermine efforts to achieve high availability because complex systems inherently have more potential failure points and are more difficult to implement correctly.
+While some analysts would put forth the theory that the most highly available systems adhere to a simple architecture (a single, high-quality, multi-purpose physical system with comprehensive internal hardware redundancy), this architecture suffers from the requirement that the entire system must be brought down for patching and operating system upgrades.
 More advanced system designs allow for systems to be patched and upgraded without compromising service availability (see load balancing and failover).
 High availability requires less human intervention to restore operation in complex systems; the reason for this being that the most common cause for outages is human error.

+High availability through redundancy

-Redundancy is used to create systems with high levels of availability (e.g. aircraft flight computers).
+On the other hand, redundancy is used to create systems with high levels of availability (e.g. popular ecommerce websites).
 In this case it is required to have high levels of failure detectability and avoidance of common cause failures.

-Two kinds of redundancy are passive redundancy and active redundancy.
+If redundant parts are used in parallel and have independent failure (e.g. by not being within the same data center), they can exponentially increase the availability and make the overall system highly available.
+If you have N parallel components each having X availability, then you can use following formula: